Anudeep-ui-tech/Sales-Data-Pipeline/README.md

 ________________________________________

 Project Objectives:
-	Ingest raw sales data from a CSV file.
+•	Ingest raw sales data from a CSV file.
-	Clean and transform the data (convert string values to appropriate data types).
+•	Clean and transform the data (convert string values to appropriate data types).
-	Perform aggregations to calculate total sales per product.
+•	Perform aggregations to calculate total sales per product.
-	Save the cleaned and aggregated data as Delta Tables and CSV files for reporting.
+•	Save the cleaned and aggregated data as Delta Tables and CSV files for reporting.
-	Handle large-scale data processing using Apache Spark.
+•	Handle large-scale data processing using Apache Spark

 ________________________________________